mtchrrs/mtchrrs/README.md

 👀 I’m interested in graphic design, photography, brand design, web design, entrepreneurship and tech!

-🌱 I’m currently studying at the University of Western Australia, completing my Bcom in FInance and Marketing, as well as the Coding Bootcamp to become a full stack web developer!
+🌱 I’m currently studying at the University of Western Australia, completing my Bcom in Finance and Marketing, as well as the Coding Bootcamp to become a full stack web developer!

 💞️ I’m looking to collaborate on anything that I can learn from!
 I am very interested in developing my uderstanding of the developer space and would lvoe to expand my knoweledge base!